Quantum embedding study of strain and charge induced Stark effects on the NV$^{-}$ center in diamond: Results

-Of course, other effects, such as phonon scattering and local strain environment, will likely impact the effective enhancement of the $\vert\Delta\textbf{p}\vert$ in resonant experiments.
-In fact, by considering strain effects explicitly, we find that $\vert\Delta\textbf{p}_{y/x}\vert$ increases for $\varepsilon_{\langle1, -1, 1\rangle}$, but decreases with $\varepsilon_{\langle1, 1, 1\rangle}$ (not shown).
+Other effects, such as phonon scattering and local strain environment, will likely impact the effective enhancement of the $\vert\Delta\textbf{p}\vert$ under resonant excitation (mentioned above).
+In fact, by considering strain effects explicitly, we find that $\vert\Delta\textbf{p}_{y/x}\vert$ increases for $\varepsilon_{[1,-1,1]}$, but decreases with $\varepsilon_{[1,1,1]}$ (not shown).
 Naturally, the amount of enhancement/suppression of the permanent dipole depends on the magnitude of local applied strain, but from the results in Table ~\ref{table:1}, it corresponds to $< 12.5 \%$ for $\vert\varepsilon\vert \leq 0.008 \%$.
-Since $\varepsilon_{\langle1, -1, 1\rangle}$ is not fully perpendicular to the local NV$^-_z$ axis, and introduces a transverse strain component, these results suggest that $\varepsilon \perp$ NV$^{-}_{z}$ could slightly enhance $\Delta\textbf{p}_{y/x}$ ~\cite{Delord2024-2}.
-Additionally, the average permanent dipole remains constant with strain, which means that the relative enhancement of the $\Delta\textbf{p}_{y}$ components with strain is anti-correlated with that of $\Delta\textbf{p}_{x}$, and if at all present, will only be quantifiable via resonant-excitation experiments.
-In terms of directionality, the obtained results show that while the individual dipoles change directions with $\varepsilon_{\langle1, -1, 1\rangle}$, they always maintain anti-parallel alignment of their off-axis component, such that $\Delta\textbf{p}_{\text{avg}}$ is always along the $\langle1, 1, 1\rangle$ (Table ~\ref{table:1}).
+Since $\varepsilon_{[1,-1,1]}$ is not fully perpendicular to the local NV$^-_z$ axis, and introduces a transverse strain component, these results suggest that $\varepsilon \perp$ NV$^{-}_{z}$ could slightly enhance $\Delta\textbf{p}_{y/x}$ ~\cite{Delord2024-2}.
+Additionally, the average permanent dipole remains roughly constant with strain, which means that the relative enhancement of the $\Delta\textbf{p}_{y}$ components with strain is anti-correlated with that of $\Delta\textbf{p}_{x}$, and if at all present, will only be quantifiable via resonant-excitation experiments at cryogenic temperatures.
+In terms of directionality, the obtained results show that while the individual dipoles change directions with $\varepsilon_{[1,-1,1]}$, they always maintain anti-parallel alignment of their off-axis component, such that $\Delta\textbf{p}_{\text{avg}}$ is always along the $[1,1,1]$ (Table ~\ref{table:1}).
 It is worth noting that the $\vert\Delta\textbf{p}_{\text{avg}}\vert$ magnitudes obtained herein are in excellent agreement with experimental estimations ~\cite{Tamarat2006, Ji2024} (similar to that for the NV$^{0}$~\cite{Kurokawa2024}), also falling close to those derived through DFT ~\cite{Gali2019, Alaerts2024}.